QuantumSpinozist/quantumspinozist.github.io/paper_report_2.md

 annotated frame for each video, and new frames are chosen in each AL step.
 The new hybrid AL approach combines the two.
 In each iteration new videos and frames are chosen.

-For each video informative frames are identified by calculating the pixel level uncertainty of the model over $R$ runs using Monte Carlo Dropout
+For each video informative frames are identified by calculating the pixel level uncertainty of the model over $$R$$ runs using Monte Carlo Dropout
 (so some parts of the net are randomly switched off during inference) with

 {% raw %}